Orlando Antigua: Coaching career

 In 2008, Antigua was hired as an assistant coach for the University of Memphis men's basketball program where he joined head coach John Calipari's staff.
 He then followed Calipari to the University of Kentucky to take an assistant job there.

 On March 31, 2014, Antigua was named the new head coach of the South Florida Bulls.
 He left Kentucky's staff at the conclusion of the 2014 NCAA Tournament.
 He was also the head coach of the Dominican Republic national basketball team from 2013 to 2015.
 On January 3, 2017, USF dismissed Antigua as their head coach.

 On April 5, 2017, Antigua was added to Brad Underwood's staff at Illinois.

-In April 2021, it was rumored that Orlando Antigua may return to the University of Kentucky as an Assistant Coach under John Calipari.

-This was made official on May 6, 2021, when Kentucky announced that Antigua and Illinois assistant coach Ronald “Chin” Coleman had been added to their staff.
+On May 6, 2021, it was announced that Antigua and fellow Illinois assistant coach Ronald Coleman were joining the Kentucky coaching staff.
+After Calipari left Kentucky in 2024, Antigua returned to Illinois as associate head coach.

 Awards and recognitions

 Among the many awards and recognitions which Antigua has received are the following: